Beginners Guide to Jump Rope

 Cut excess cord once you are comfortable with the length.

-Note - any frayed nylon cord after cutting can be tidied up using the flame from a lighter to carefully neaten and give a clean finish.
+Note - any frayed polyester cord after cutting can be tidied up and sealed using the flame from a lighter or match to carefully neaten and give a clean finish.
+This will also prevent knots from coming loose.

 THE FUNDAMENTALS OF JUMP ROPE (WHAT TO DO AND NOT TO DO!)